Naval Battle of Campeche: Battle

-Hand-coloured lithograph of the Mexican 2-gun paddlewheel frigate ‘Guadalupe’ under steam and sail in a stiff breeze, with vessels to her right and left.
+Hand-coloured lithograph of the Mexican 2-gun paddlewheel frigate Guadalupe under steam and sail in a stiff breeze, with vessels to her right and left.
 Her deck is lined with figures front and aft.
 One of her two 68-pounder Pivot Guns is visible in her stern.
 Seagulls effortlessly skim the choppy waves, lending a lively atmosphere to the portrait.

 After three hours of broadsides, the battle was essentially a draw, with both sides again withdrawing after sustaining considerable damage and casualties.
 The Texas ships suffered some physical damage, but the Mexican ships suffered many more casualties of both dead and wounded.

-The Mexican steamship Regenerator and its battered attendant squadron rejoined the Guadalupe and the Moctezuma flotilla about May 19, and withdrew from the area, and the Texas squadron retired to Galveston.
+The Mexican steamship Regenerator and its battered attendant squadron rejoined the Guadalupe and the Montezuma flotilla about May 19, and withdrew from the area, and the Texas squadron retired to Galveston.

 Outcome

 Both engagements resulted in stalemate and ships of both sides received damage.
 Because the Mexican squadron had to return to friendly port for repair, the naval blockage was lifted.

 Texas squadron were acclaimed as heroes on their return, even though Texas President Sam Houston had declared Commodore Moore and the ships' captains and crew pirates for sailing against his wishes.
 However, after a court martial, Commodore Moore was acquitted of all piracy charges.
 Having fought an iron-hulled Mexican steamship and 2 other steamers essentially to a draw using only wooden sailing ships was an achievement for Commodore Moore, the Naval Battle of Campeche becoming one of the few, or perhaps only, known naval battle in world history in which sailing ships held their own against steam-powered ships in combat.

 The battle proved that one of Mexico's significant tool against Yucatán, naval blockade, could be countered by Yucatán allying with foreign powers.
 Banking on this ability, Yucatán managed to get concession including full autonomy for their rejoining to Mexico in their negotiation with Mexico on December 5, 1843.
 Central Mexico soon reneged the agreement and Yucatán seceded again.
-However, Yucatán suffered conflicts both external, a) with Central Mexico and b) naval blockade by US Navy in Mexican–American War, and internal, c) partisanship of their leadership and d) Mayan uprising (called the Caste War).
-Due to the distressing situation of the Caste War, Yucatán seek economic and military assistance from Mexico.
-On August 17, 1848, Yucatecan president, Miguel Barbachano ordered the resumption of a confederation of Mexico and the restoration of the 1825 Constitution of Yucatán.
+However, Yucatán suffered conflicts both external, a) with Central Mexico and b) naval blockade by the US Navy in the Mexican–American War, and internal, c) partisanship of their leadership and d) Mayan uprising (called the Caste War).
+Due to the distressing situation of the Caste War, Yucatán sought economic and military assistance from Mexico.
+On August 17, 1848, Yucatecan president Miguel Barbachano ordered the resumption of a confederation of Mexico and the restoration of the 1825 Constitution of Yucatán.